bookofproofs/bookofproofs.github.io/_sources/history/20th-century/booth-kathleen.md

 * They travelled back to England on different ships, Britten arriving back in Southampton on the S S Queen Elizabeth on 8 September 1947 while Booth arrived in Liverpool on 12 September 1947 on the Cunard White Star ship Media.
 * On 1 October 1947 Andrew Booth and Kathleen Britten submitted the paper The accuracy of atomic co-ordinates derived from Fourier series in X-ray crystallography.
 * This paper continued work that Andrew Booth had been undertaking but developing it further with mathematical skills from Britten.
-* In the same year she married Andrew Booth.
-* Andrew and Kathleen Booth had two children: Ian J Booth, who became a physicist, and Amanda Booth (born March 1962), who became a vet.
 * From the start, Kathleen was closely involved in the building and testing of the computers that Andrew designed.
 * Andrew and Kathleen Booth co-authored the book Automatic digital calculators which was published in 1953.
 * Back in London, Kathleen Booth directed the development of suitable programs for translation.
-* Kathleen Booth and her husband travelled to Australia to attend a week long computer conference at the Weapons Research Establishment at Salisbury, South Australia in June 1957.
-* On the list of passengers, Kathleen describes her occupation as 'mathematician' while her husband gives 'physicist'.
 * Kathleen and Andrew Booth were working in Birkbeck College's Computer Laboratory but in 1957 a Governors' Resolution converted that into a separate university department named the Department of Numerical Automation.
 * Andrew Booth was head of the Department, which some claim to be the first department in the UK to teach computing.
 * Kathleen Booth taught courses on programming in the Department of Numerical Automation and this led naturally to her writing a book on programming.